sapcc/limes/README.md

 ## Unique features

-Limes can take over the handling of initial project quotas: All quotas for a new project (or domain) will be set to zero initially, until a sufficiently privileged user approves quota explicitly.
+* Limes can take over the handling of initial project quotas: All quotas for a new project (or domain) will be set to zero initially, until a sufficiently privileged user approves quota explicitly.

-As a unique feature, Limes can also track physical resources that are shared between multiple OpenStack clusters.
+* As a unique feature, Limes can also track physical resources that are shared between multiple OpenStack clusters.
+* Limes records quota changes in an Open Standards [CADF Format](https://www.dmtf.org/sites/default/files/standards/documents/DSP0262_1.0.0.pdf), and is compatible with other cloud based audit APIs (e.g. [Hermes](https://github.com/sapcc/hermes)).

-Quota and usage data can be exposed as [Prometheus metrics](https://prometheus.io) for monitoring and alerting.
+* Quota and usage data can be exposed as [Prometheus metrics](https://prometheus.io) for monitoring and alerting.

 # Documentation